 What does that mean?
 Immigrants help alleviate the downward pressure on middle-wage, native workers.
 The influx of immigrants filling low-end service jobs creates greater opportunities for middle-wage workers to advance their skills and move up the employment ladder.
 And when native workers upgrade their skills in high-skill areas, it tends to crowd out highly skilled immigrants.

 That creates a vacuum that pulls in low-skilled immigrants.
 Absent an influx of immigrants, that vacuum instead pulls down more middle-wage native workers for the low-skilled jobs.

 Which raises the question people are always asking: Is immigration good for the U.S.?
 And is immigration good for American workers?

 There are winners and losers in lots of changes, including immigration.
 If you are a low-skilled, native service employee in a region that faces a massive influx of immigrants of the low-skill variety, chances are your earnings are going to take a hit, and maybe your employment prospects are going to take a hit.
 We certainly document that.

 But just as there are winners and losers, there are costs and benefits.
 In economics, the benefits in this case come from the production side of things and the consumption side of things.

-On the production side, native workers who are able to upgrade their skills can move up into higher paying jobs.
+On the production side, native workers who can upgrade their skills can move up into higher-paying jobs.
 That’s the positive aspect for those who can do it.
 If you’re stuck in the service area, it’s not great for you.
-But there are workers who are getting higher wages.
+But some workers are getting higher wages.

-When we weigh the pros and the cons of immigration, what we come away with is an overwhelming picture of pro.
+When we weigh the pros and the cons of immigration, what we come away with is an overwhelming picture of the pros.
 In that sense, it’s similar to trade.
-Trade is many, many people benefitting, and a few people getting hurt or even decimated.
+Trade is many, many people benefiting, and a few people getting hurt or even decimated.
 There’s a real parallel here when it comes to immigration: a few people getting hurt, most people winning.